 Key pieces of the code sample

-- Querying over Multiple Shards: Querying across shards is illustrated in the file MultiShardQuerySample.cs.
-For more details, see Multi-Shard Querying.
+Querying over multiple shards: Querying across shards is illustrated in the MultiShardQuerySample.cs file.
+For more information, see Multi-shard querying.

-- Adding empty shards: The iterative adding of new empty shards is performed by the code in file CreateShardSample.cs.
-Details of this topic are covered here: Shard Map Management.
+Adding empty shards: The iterative adding of new empty shards is performed by the code in the CreateShardSample.cs file.
+For more information, see Scale out databases with the shard map manager.

 Other elastic scale operations

-- Splitting an existing shard: The capability to split shards is provided through the split-merge tool.
-You can find more information on this tool here: split-merge tool overview.
+Splitting an existing shard: The capability to split shards is provided by the split-merge tool.
+For more information, see Moving data between scaled-out cloud databases.

-- Merging existing shards: Shard merges are also performed using the split-merge tool.
-For more information, refer to: split-merge tool overview.
+Merging existing shards: Shard merges are also performed by using the split-merge tool.
+For more information, see Moving data between scaled-out cloud databases.

 For example, the sample application creates new databases.
-The cost depends on the Azure SQL DB database edition you choose and the Azure usage of your application.
+The cost of this capability depends on the SQL Database edition you choose and the Azure usage of your application.

-For more information about the elastic database tools, see:
+For more information about Elastic Database Tools, see the following articles: